Croats gather in Austria for controversial commemoration

-BLEIBURG, Austria (AP) — Thousands of Croatian far-right supporters have gathered in a field in southern Austria to commemorate the massacre of pro-Nazi Croats by victorious communists at the end of World War II.
+BLEIBURG, Austria (AP) - Thousands of Croatian far-right supporters gathered in a field in southern Austria on Saturday to commemorate the massacre of pro-Nazi Croats by victorious communists at the end of World War II.

-Tens of thousands of Croatians, mostly pro-fascist soldiers, fled to Bleiburg in May 1945 amid a Yugoslav army offensive, only to be turned back from Austria by the British military and into the hands of revengeful anti-fascists.
+Tens of thousands of Croatians, mostly pro-fascist soldiers known as Ustashas, fled to Bleiburg in May 1945 amid a Yugoslav army offensive, only to be turned back from Austria by the British military and into the hands of revengeful anti-fascists.
 Thousands were killed and buried in mass graves in and around Bleiburg.

+The Croatian Ustasha regime sent tens of thousands of Serbs, Jews, Gypsies and Croatian anti-fascists to death camps during the war.

+Top Croatian officials attended Saturday’s gathering Saturday on a vast field surrounded by mountains.
+Croatian Catholic Church clergy held a Mass for the killed Croats.

 Copyright © 2018 The Washington Times, LLC.